Ceiling Insulation Application

 Section 2 pertains to choosing the flat panel overlay, installing and bracing the panels.

-- The next video is the application and bracing of the flat panels.
+- This video is about the application and bracing of the flat panels.

 - Install either the UX 2.0 or EXi 2.5 to the Ceiling

 The ceiling of the shipping container is a two step process.
 First you install the ceiling inserts.
 Then you choose to insulated with either the UX 2.0 or EX 2.5 flat panels.
 These panels are 48″ x 24″ and the direction of studs should run perpendicular to the inserts and parallel to the sidewalls of the container.

 Important: Add a generous 3/8” bead of PL Premium 3x Strong Adhesive on the ribbed surface of each stud, (you are working against gravity here, DON'T SKIMP OUT or cut corners), next apply a ¾” to 1” bead of Great Stuff Gap and Crack spray foam next to the PL Premium.
 The spray foam cures quickly and provides additional holding power for the panels after the temporary bracing has been removed.
 PL Premium requires a minimum of 7 days to cure before any finishes can be installed.